JJguri/cv/content/home/experience.md

 - Assist in supervision and engagement with PhD and Master’s students at Purdue and UQ, and utilise APSIM to undertake simulations for the phenotyping of biomass sorghum using experiments from the project.
 Parameterise APSIM and use weather, soil and other datasets to undertake scenario analysis of adaptation of biomass sorghum to diverse environments, primarily in the USA.
 - Collaborate with Pacific Seeds Australia (ADVANTA) in an experimental trial combining farm, drone data and satellite imagery relating photosynthesis and RUE (Radiation Use Efficiency) with forage sorghum biomass.
+Use of LICOR 6800 to measure leaf photosynthesis at field scale level in sorghum trials including forage and grain genotypes.

+**Teaching and Learning**
+- Teach undergraduate subjects into the UQ plant/crop science program.
+- Supervise students at honours and postgraduate level.

 ###### Funded by:
 U.S. Department of Energy